NGSchoolEU/linux_terminal_workshop/readme.md

 Linux continues philosophy coming from UNIX of having small, specialized tools with their own mini-languages (like grep or awk) that user can connect one to another using pipes.
 Using Linux system to the maximum requires quite some time but will make you much faster and give you control.

+There is a lot more to show, so good luck on your adventure!